MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-apc-mobile-battery.md

 > [!TIP]
 > The power on/off button is located on the bottom of the unit under a green sticker

-3. Try to bypass the APC Charge Mobile Battery and power the Surface Hub 2S directly via the **AC power cord** to the power source.
+C. Try to bypass the APC Charge Mobile Battery and power the Surface Hub 2S directly via the **AC power cord** to the power source.
 Does the Surface Hub 2S power on independently?

 ## Support requests